 The known IT universe is comprised of enterprise and business unit-specific applications that have been pre-approved for use across the organization.
 These applications have existing controls and follow established development rules to manage ongoing updates and deployments.

 Meanwhile, the shadow IT universe is comprised of unknown spreadsheets and databases that are created and manually maintained by users.
 These are operated outside company policy without controls or oversight from IT or Risk teams.

-“Shadow EUCs” present very high risks, as they are entirely unregulated and often feed highly critical processes.
+“Shadow EUCs” present very high risks, as they are entirely unmanaged and often feed highly critical processes.
 This is only increasing as consequential growing pain from rapid digital transformation in support of employees working from home.

 Merely looking at the risks, however, doesn’t tell the whole story.
 Shadow IT, isn’t always negative and can be a powerful driver for change within an organization, empowering users to create their own business solutions quickly, efficiently, and on the surface, at a minimal cost.

 For example, Excel can be used to create a customer-facing application that depicts dynamic views into different investment scenarios.
 An application like this can help customers easily view, comprehend, and determine their preferred course of action.